Expert-Guided Inverse Optimization for Convex Constraint Inference: Application: Standardizing Clinical Radiation Therapy Guidelines

 There is a set of acceptability guidelines in breast cancer treatment planning, which involve clinical dose-volume criteria on the CTV and the heart.
 A dose-volume criterion is a clinical metric that calculates the dose threshold to a certain fraction of an organ measured in units of radiation dose, Gray (Gy).
 For instance, the prescribed dose for the CTV is 42.4 Gy and at least 99\% of the CTV must receive lower than 95\% of the prescribed dose for a plan to be accepted.
 That is, if the body is discretized into three-dimensional cubes called voxels, then the 95\% quantile of the voxels must receive a dose of $42.4\times0.95=40.28$~Gy or higher.
 Similarly, at most 0.5\% of the CTV can receive a dose higher than 108\% of the prescribed dose, which means the dose to upper 0.5\% quantile of the CTV must be lower than $1.08 \times 42.4 = 45.792$.
 There are also upper bounds on the dose delivered to the heart, where the highest-dosed 10~cc and 25~cc volume of the heart must receive a dose lower than 90\% and 50\% of the prescribed dose, respectively.

-These clinical dose-volume guidelines are used as a base reference for planning, but acceptance or rejection of the plan is at the discretion of oncologists, based on each patient's specific case.
-Figure~\ref{fig:patientexamples} shows an example of clinical guidelines and metric values for four different patients that are labeled as accepted or rejected.
+These clinical dose-volume guidelines are used as a base reference for planning, but acceptance or rejection of the plan is at the discretion of oncologists.
+Figure~\ref{fig:patientexamples} shows an example of possible clinical guidelines and metric values for four \changemarker{hypothetical} patients that are labeled as accepted or rejected.
 It can be seen that the plan for Patient~1 and Patient~3 are accepted, while the plan for Patient~1 meets the guidelines but the plan for Patient~3 violates two of the dose-volume metrics on the heart.
-On the contrary, the plan for Patient~2 is rejected because it does not meet the guidelines, but the plan for Patient~4 is also rejected even though it meets all the guidelines.

-In what follows, we provide more details about the patient data and existing clinical guidelines in Section~\ref{sec:data}, and discuss the details of the corresponding FO and IO models for this problem in Section~\ref{sec:clinicalFOIO}.
+On the contrary, the plan for Patient~2 is rejected because it does not meet the guidelines, but the plan for Patient~4 is also rejected even though it meets all the guidelines. \changemarker{These inconsistencies typically stem from discrepancies between current clinical guidelines-- which often are not data-driven, tailored to patient populations, or updated regularly -- and the practical criteria that oncologists use in their day-to-day decisions to accept or reject treatment plans.
+This ambiguity in true underlying criteria can lead to unnecessary back-and-forth between oncologists and planners to arrive at an acceptable plan. } In what follows, we provide more details about the patient data and existing clinical guidelines in Section~\ref{sec:data}, and discuss the details of the corresponding FO and IO models for this problem in Section~\ref{sec:clinicalFOIO}.